 * Traders cite talk of yen-buying by Japanese exporters

-* Profit-talking also weighs on dlr/yen, stops add to decline
+* Profit-talking also weighs on dlr/yen, stops add to

 * Dollar/yen resistance at 100 yen still formidable

 * No new policy initiatives expected from BOJ meeting

 * Pound near two-month high after UK GDP

 SINGAPORE/TOKYO, April 26 The dollar fell versus